 In a concerted effort to reduce food insecurity, improve access to fresh fruits and vegetables, and promote healthy eating habits, House of Hope and select partners have created nutrition gardens in targeted communities.
 The gardens serve multiple purposes:

-Partners so far: City of Stuart, Martin County Office of Community Partnerships, Martin County Solid Waste, University of Florida/IFAS, Keep Martin Beautiful, The Banner Lake Club, United Way of Martin County, Children's Services Council, and the Florida Department of Health in Martin County.
+Partners so far: City of Stuart, Martin County Office of Community Partnerships, Martin County Solid Waste, University of Florida/IFAS, Keep Martin Beautiful, The Banner Lake Club, United Way of Martin County, Children's Services Council, Florida Department of Health in Martin County, and the YMCA of the Treasure Coast.

 You can play a role in these transformational efforts through volunteering, offering in-kind materials and services, and providing monetary support.